From 1 January 2027, all owner occupied Queensland homes must have interconnected photoelectric smoke alarms installed.

 Not sure if your property qualifies?

-If you own and live in a Queensland property, you almost certainly do.
-We make compliance simple.
+If you own and live in a Queensland property, you almost certainly do. $88 per alarm — FREE remote included.

 Interconnected photoelectric smoke alarms — installed in every required location, professionally certified.